 - Identifying proofs required to substantiate product claims under FDA and FTC expectations

-- When are social media and websites can be viewed as a means of advertising and promotion
+- When social media and websites can be viewed as a means of advertising and promotion

 - Understanding what recent enforcement actions reveal about food and beverage marketing and advertising vulnerabilities

-- Monitoring of food advertising by National Advertising Department of Better Business Bureau (NAD)
+- Monitoring of food advertising by National Advertising Division of the Better Business Bureau (NAD)

 - Exploring Lanham Act challenges relative to false and misleading claims for competitor products

-- Assessing when health claims for a food product which have been cleared through FDA’s pre-market clearance procedures can be deemed unauthorized under the FDCA
+- Assessing when health claims for a food product that have been cleared through FDA’s pre-market clearance procedures can be deemed unauthorized under the FD&C Act

 - Identifying circumstances under which disease prevention claims for a food product may relegate that product to the status of an unapproved new drug